-While you are on shared parental leave, you continue to benefit from all of your rights and benefits (except remuneration) as though you were at work.
-You can read our article on shared parental leave and pay to help you work out what kind of pay you can get while on shared parental leave.
-This article will clarify what happens to your other rights and benefits as an employee on shared parental leave, such as annual leave, pay rises, pension contributions and childcare vouchers.
+While you are on Shared Parental Leave (SPL), you continue to benefit from all of the rights and benefits (except remuneration) of employment as though you were at work.
+This article clarifies what happens to your rights and benefits as an employee on SPL, including:

-All employees have a statutory right to 28 days a year (pro-rata for part-timers).
+All employees have a statutory right to 28 days a year (pro rate for those working part time).
 This can include bank holidays.
 Some employers offer more paid holiday than the statutory minimum.

 There has been one Employment Tribunal case in relation to maternity leave where it was decided that a car allowance was not payable during maternity leave.
 It is likely that this case would also apply to SPL, but this does not necessarily have to be decided in the same way by the tribunal.